nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 ## Think Like a Robot Puzzle
-Can you think like a robot to solve the puzzle below?
+Can you think like a robot to solve the puzzle.